PolSurriel/front-game-trivia/README.md

 ## 📞 Contact

-For more details or inquiries, please reach out to [email@domain.com](mailto:email@domain.com).
+For more details or inquiries, please reach out to [psurrielm@gmail.com](mailto:psurrielm@gmail.com).

----

-Espero que este README cumpla con tus expectativas para el repositorio `front-game-trivia`.
-Si hay algún otro detalle o sección que quieras agregar o modificar, no dudes en decírmelo.
+.